bilde2910/FreeField/docs/setup.rst

 - Secure storage encryption keys generated
 - Configuration file written

-If any of those entries are missing, along with the "Continue setup" button, then something has gone very wrong, and you should check your web server error logs.
+If any of those entries are missing, along with the :guilabel:`Continue setup` button, then something has gone very wrong, and you should check your web server error logs.

 Stage 3: Database setup
 ^^^^^^^^^^^^^^^^^^^^^^^